toradex/meta-toradex-security/docs/README-encryption.md

 Trusted Keys require the availability of a Trust Source for greater security.
 Different Trust Sources are supported, including CAAM (Cryptographic Acceleration and Assurance Module), TPM (Trusted Platform Module) and TEE (Trusted Execution Environment).

 This layer supports using CAAM, TPM or TEE as a source for managing the encryption key.

+CAAM is NXP-specific IP, available on most NXP i.MX-based SoMs.
+One exception is i.MX6ULL, which does not include CAAM.
+Another exception is the i.MX9x family, such as i.MX93 and i.MX95, which relies on the EdgeLock Enclave (ELE) instead.

-CAAM is available on NXP iMX-based SoMs (except for iMX95 and iMX6ULL) and TPM availability might depend on the selected SoM and carrier board.
+On any SoM without CAAM, use the TEE backend (which requires OP-TEE to be enabled, see [README-optee.md](README-optee.md)) or the TPM backend.
+TPM availability might depend on the selected SoM and carrier board.

 ## Block device encryption